-- Low risk or casual interactions are not considered close contacts.
+- Low risk or casual interactions are not considered high-risk contacts.
 Examples include walking by or briefly being in the same room.

-What do you do if you are a close contact?
+What do you do if you are a high-risk contact?

-- Anyone who is deemed a close contact will be contacted by Public Health and will be provided with support and guidance.
+- Anyone who is deemed a high-risk contact will be contacted by Public Health and provided support and guidance.

-- Close contacts are required to self-isolate for 14 days following their last known exposure to the individual with COVID-19.
+- High-risk contacts are required to self-isolate for 14 days following their last known exposure to the individual with COVID-19.

-- If close contacts live in the same household as someone who has tested positive, they are advised on precautions to take.
+- If high-risk contacts live in the same household as someone who has tested positive, they are advised on precautions to take.
 Self-isolation: Guide for caregivers, household members and close contacts.

-- Public Health will discuss testing with close contacts They can be tested at an assessment centre (even without symptoms).
+- Public Health will discuss testing with high-risk contacts They can be tested at an assessment centre (even without symptoms).

-- If a close contact tests positive for COVID-19, public health will initiate case management with that individual (see case management section above).
+- If a high-risk contact tests positive for COVID-19, public health will initiate case management with that individual (see case management section above).

-- Close contacts will be tested for COVID-19.
-If they are positive then contact tracing will be done for them and they will stay in isolation until 14 days.
+- High-risk contacts will be tested for COVID-19.
+If they are positive then contact tracing will be done for them and they will stay in isolation until 10 days have passed.

-- If close contacts do not develop symptoms they can discontinue isolation after 14 days following their last known exposure to the individual with COVID-19.
+- If high-risk contacts do not develop symptoms they can discontinue isolation after 14 days following their last known exposure to the individual with COVID-19.